 Surface Duo vs. Galaxy Z Fold 2: Performance

-Here's another area where the Surafce Duo and Galaxy Z Fold 2 are expected to differ massively.
-Microsoft's $1,399 handset utilizes last year's Qualcomm Snapdragon 855 chipset and 6GB of RAM, whereas Samsung incorporates the same Snapdragon 865 Plus silicon as the Galaxy Note 20 and 12GB of RAM.
+Here's another area where the Surface Duo and Galaxy Z Fold 2 differ massively.
+Microsoft's $1,399 handset utilizes 2019's Qualcomm Snapdragon 855 chipset and 6GB of RAM, whereas Samsung incorporates the same Snapdragon 865 Plus silicon as the Galaxy Note 20 and 12GB of RAM.

 The Galaxy Z Fold 2 will also support 5G networks on all major networks — something you certainly won't find in the Surface Duo, which is only built to connect to 4G LTE towers.